divio/divio-cloud-docs/how-to/django-create-deploy.rst

 The project can be committed using Git, and deployed using the Divio CLI or the Control Panel in the usual way.

-It would make sense to add an appropriate ``.gitgnore`` file to keep things clean, such as:
+It would make sense to add an appropriate ``.gitignore`` file to keep things clean, such as:

 ..  code-block:: text